Here’s the deal:

-Monero’s mining algorithm is designed to be both CPU and GPU friendly.
+Monero’s mining algorithm is designed to be both CPU and GPU friendly, meaning it is easy and cheap to mine Monero.

-This guide is going to highlight the best GPU for mining Monero.
+This guide is going to highlight the best GPU and CPU for mining Monero.

 Cryptonight Mining Hardware